The Bad Girl Myth

 LET THEM EAT MAE WEST

 One of the first talking Femme Fatales in Hollywood, Mae West, knew how to entertain while being a funny Bad Girl.
-Her career was built on portraying a perception of Hollywood’s newly minted iteration of the witch: as a modern Femme Fatale.
+Her career was built on portraying a perception of Hollywood’s newly minted iteration of the witch: the modern Femme Fatale.
 She enabled her audiences to live through her performative Bad Girl-ness, their own fantasies of being one, or seeing one in action.
 Like watching a shark documentary, people delight in their fear, thinking they have seen something dangerous up close, it gives them a sense of power.
 But it’s all a performance, of what people think a Bad Girl is.
 A sort of Bad Girl Mask/Face.

 FEMALE POWER IS STILL TABOO